brundegj/number-desc/README.md

     http://localhost:9000/numdesc/123

 The 123 at the end of the URL is the parameter passed to the endpoint.
 The json response will contain an English text representation of the number:

     {"number":123,"description":"One hundred and twenty three"}

 The endpoint handles any number that can be represented as a 32-bit signed integer.
 Decimal numbers, numbers that are too large, or other strings will return a 400 BAD REQUEST response.

+Note:

+This project uses lombok (https://projectlombok.org/).
+Lombok dynamically generates getters, setters, and constructors.
+This may require a plugin for your IDE to not flag compilation errors when it can't find getter and setter methods.